 Mobile Objectives can be passed to another friendly Infantry or Vehicle squad (even from another squad or Battlegroup) if any units are within 2" of each other at any point during either of their activations.
-Objectives may be passed from or to a squad in a Garrison.
-Measure this distance from the centre of the Garrison or from any point on an edge that the unit has moved to.
+If a squad is in a Garrison, they cannot pass an Objective to a squad outside of that same Garrison.
+Equally a squad outside a Garrison cannot pass an Objective to a squad inside a Garrison.